Also on this page: Hayle| A Year of the best Cornish Food

 The following recommendations are less than five miles away from St Germans, a little further down the page you'll find a selection of excellent eateries accessible by public transport, followed by other recommendations within a twenty mile radius.
 We feel there are enough excellent choices nearby not to have to travel.
 I'm sure you will agree.
-For fish - head to Looe as most restaurants here buy their fish straight off the boats.
+For fish - head to Looe (by train is an option), or Polperro as most restaurants here buy their fish straight off the boats.
 You couldn't wish for fresher than that!

 Should you need it, we recommend the local taxi service Ant’s taxis - 07788 900222.

-On the coast only four miles from St Germans is Downderry, where a choice of dining is to be had at The Blue Plate and The Inn On the Shore (01503 250027, PL11 3JY).
+Downderry On the coast only four miles from St Germans is Downderry where a choice of dining is to be had at Bewshea's by the beach and The Inn on the Shore (01503 250027, PL11 3JY).
 The menu is on the pricey side and the choice not wide (especially for vegetarians) but the food is cooked beautifully.
-A great new cafe that does cater well for vegans and vegetarians, as well as offering gluten free, is Summick Different.
-New for 2018, we’ve not had a chance to try it yet, but friend’s reports have been very good.
+A great cafe that does cater well for vegans and vegetarians, as well as offering gluten free, is Summick Different.

 In the neighbouring village of Seaton for chips or roasts during the day try Seaton Beach cafe.
 There are tables outside, with woodburning stoves scattered around for a little extra warmth and the service is pleasant and dog and child friendly.
-Also at Seaton is Waves Bar (01503 250065, PL11 3JD).
-You can walk here from Hessenford, which is on the bus route.
+Also at Seaton is The Beach House (01503 250253, PL11 3JD).
+You can walk here from Hessenford, which is a long country lane walk from St Germans.
 Hessenford also has an excellent pub with children’s play area The Copley Arms.
 Regular open mic nights and live music are also a feature at the Copley.

 Heading along the coast road from Downderry towards Rame Head and Whitsand Bay, there are several eateries of note.
 The first is at Crafthole - at the top of the hill is the Finnygook (01503 230338, PL11 3BQ).
-Further along the coast above Tregantle Beach, Whitsand Bay is The View restaurant, which is fabulous for fish and a wonderful view when the sky is clear.
-Also nearby is the Cliff Top Cafe, which serves cakes and light lunches, perfect for a breather when walking along this beautiful bit of coastline.
+Further along the coast above Tregantle Beach is the Cliff Top Cafe which serves cakes and light lunches, perfect for a cliff top walk along this beautiful bit of coastline.

-If you find yourself on the Rame Peninsula it is worth popping into Millbrook for the well stocked health food shop and cafe Widdicombe Fare (another excellent place for vegans), or to pick up Fish and Chips.
+If you find yourself on the Rame Peninsula it is worth popping into Millbrook for the well stocked health food shop and cafe (The Honey Room) all at Widdicombe's.
+Tel 01752 822335.

 Restaurants by train from St Germans; Saltash, Liskeard and Looe

 Saltash has a great choice of takeaways and a range of character pubs offering live music.
-It is only seven minutes by train and the evening service is quite good; although keep an eye on the clock as the last weekday train returns at 10.55 (and slightly earlier on a Friday).
+It is only seven minutes by train and the evening service is quite good; but check the times as the last weekday train usually returns at around a quarter to eleven (and earlier on a Saturday at around half nine).

-Cafes - Head up Fore Street for plenty of choices; Codfathers, the Fish and Chip shop, is good, there is a pleasant cafe in the bookshop on Fore street and Caffe Corradi is a little Italian cafe set back from the road at the top of town.
+Head up Fore Street for plenty of choices; Codfathers, the Fish and Chip shop, is generally good there is a pleasant cafe in the bookshop called The Book Shelf on Fore street

 Pubs and Restaurants - Saltash is well served for Indian food.
 There are two Indian restaurants on Lower Fore Street, close to the station, both recommended; The Saltash Tandoori Restaurant (01752 848194) and The Blue Moon (01752 840404).
 We've had a super meal and takeaways from the Super Bowls Asian Restaurant at the top of Fore Street (01752 845050).

 Liskeard is cafe central - you will never want for food in the daytime.
-It has the bonus of the best vegetarian/vegan cafe around; The Liskerrett Centre serves morning coffee and cake, then lunch until 2pm, cakes until 4pm, on Mondays to Thursdays.
-Another vegan/ vegetarian cafe that is highly recommended is Olives.
-Also recommended are Bean, Fat Frog, Seasons, Koffiji Lounge, (01579 344880) and the market car park cafe, surely the friendliest and best place ever for a traditional greasy spoon breakfast.
+It has the bonus of the best vegetarian/vegan cafe around called The Hub Cafe; The cafe is in the back of the Liskerrett Centre which is behind the Cattle market car park on Varley Lane.
+It is open Monday to Friday 09.30-4.30pm.
+Cafe Fleur in The Goldenbank nursery (just outside of the main town PL14 3PB) receives good reviews Bean, Fat Frog, Seasons, Koffiji Lounge, (01579 344880) and the market car park cafe, surely the friendliest and best place ever for a traditional greasy spoon breakfast.
 A little walk from the centre at Goldenbank Nursery is cafe Fleur, a little place of calm, PL14 3PB.

 There are two restaurants of note in Liskeard.
 For a fine dining special occassion Tapenades, PL14 4AA - (01579 344844) is an intimate restaurant offering top quality food and service.
 If you'd like to visit this restaurant during your stay we reccommend booking several weeks in advance as it is justifiably popular.
-Our restaurant of choice with the family was undoubtedly Daddios, which was super friendly toward the children, adaptable and consistently good.
-However this has recently changed and is now a pizza and kebab house serving takeaways.
-We have yet to try it.
-Let us know if you do!
+Our take away of choice with the family is undoubtedly Daddios, which is super friendly toward the children, adaptable and consistently good.

 Looe has an excellent selection of cafes and restaurants.
 To eat out in the evening you will need to order a taxi home, as the latest connection back to St Germans is before 8pm.
 We have included a couple of suggestions below, but there are so many places to eat in Looe, and quality goes up and down so quickly, our recommendation would be to wander and take your pick, or look at Trip Advisor or Google.